Announced August 20: CERB will be extended for another 4 weeks, for a total of 28 weeks.

 To qualify for CERB, you must:

 - Have not applied for, nor received, CERB or EI benefits from Service Canada for the same eligibility period.

 - Reside in Canada and be at least 15 years old.

 - Have had income of at least $5,000 before taxes in 2019 or in the 12 months prior to the date of the application.

-- Have been or expect to be without employment or self-employment income for at least 14 consecutive days in the initial four-week period.
+- Have been or expect to be without employment or self-employment income for at least 14 days in a row during the four-week period.
 For subsequent benefit periods, you expect to have no employment income.

 The benefit is only available to individuals who stopped work as a result of reasons related to COVID-19.

 If you have not stopped working because of COVID-19, you are not eligible for the benefit.